 If you're like me, you might prefer treasury bonds over corporate bonds, since they are a superior hedge for stocks.
 Moreover, if you're investing in a taxable brokerage account, interest from treasury bonds is tax-free at state and local levels.
 The iShares U.S. Treasury Bond ETF seeks to track the ICE U.S. Treasury Core Bond Index, a market-weighted index for U.S. treasury bonds.
 Think of this fund as AGG above minus corporate bonds.
 This fund has an expense ratio of 0.15%.

-Where to Buy These Index Funds
+Where to Buy These Index Funds for Young Investors

 Disclosures: I am long VOO and NTSX.